entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Character 145 in 'early gnathostome phylogeny dataset'.

-> - *The relative width of the orbital facet might be a character.*

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .
 > - The coding of *Luquanolepis-like* is .